-Recognition of Prior Learning and Credit Transfer Recognition of Prior Learning (RPL)
+Recognition of Prior Learning and Credit Transfer Recognition of Prior Learning

-RPL is the generic term for processes used to recognise learning achieved outside the formal course of learning designed to support learner achievement of a named Diploma.
+Recognition of Prior Learning (RPL) is the generic term for processes used to recognise learning achieved outside the formal course of learning.
 It includes recognition of both experiential and certificated learning.

-Level 2 units
+Level 2 Units